LesFerch/FolderThumbnailFix/README.md

 **Note**: In order to make the change, the Explorer process is killed, so you will see a black screen until Explorer restarts.
 Windows 11 can sometimes take a long time to restart Explorer (I've observed delays over 30 seconds).
 If Explorer has not restarted after a minute you can hit `Ctrl-Alt-Del` (and then restart it via Task Manager or sign out and sign in).

 **Note**: A major Windows update, a repair via Windows Update, or running `SFC /scannow` will restore the `imageres.dll.mun` file causing the fix to be undone.
-You may still see full size thumnails on existing folders until the thumbnail cache is reset.
+You may still see full size thumbnails on existing folders until the thumbnail cache is reset.
 Just run the fix again to restore full size folder thumbnails everywhere.

 ## Command line